 Artificial intelligence algorithms and systems are becoming increasingly integrated with our society, automating tasks and assisting humans with decisions.
 This deep integration of AI and humans have broad implications for both the well-being of individuals and the health of our society.
 Moving forward, the AI group at the David R. Cheriton School of Computer Science envision research, teaching and community building activities that tightly integrate fundamental scientific research, their application to immediate societal problems, and careful consideration of the ethical and societal implications of such innovation.

-Former Cheriton School undergraduate student Sam Pasupalak is a noted example of someone who has succeeded in industry and for whom the social value of artificial intelligence is especially important.
+Cheriton School of Computer Science alumnus Sam Pasupalak is a noted example of someone who has succeeded in industry and for whom the social value of artificial intelligence is especially important.
 The Pasupalak AI Fellowship awarded to AI Group faculty member Kate Larson will enable her to expand her current research endeavours, including those related to AI for Social Good.